robedi/PowerShell/AUTOMATINGUPGRADES.md

 ```

 ### 5. **Backing Up Server Folders**
 If the upgrade is a major version change, the script performs backups of key folders, such as logs, artifacts, telemetry, and packages, using the `robocopy` command.
+Before performing the backup, it will check if the directory is present.
+If not, it will skip to the next command.
+Not every version has or uses the same server folder structure.

 ```powershell
 if ($versionSplit[0] -ne $upgradeSplit[0]) {